Time: 45 minutes

-Preheat the oven to 400 degrees F. Spray a casserole dish large enough to fit the four pear halves with non-stick cooking spray.
+Preheat oven to 400 degrees F. Spray a casserole dish large enough to fit the four pear halves with non-stick cooking spray.

 Use a melon baller or spoon to carve out the seeds and any hard parts of the core of the pear creating a small round indentation in each halve.
-Discard the core and seeds.
+Discard core and seeds.
 Place the pear halves skin-side down in the baking dish.

 Add the flour, oats, brown sugar, raw hazelnuts, rosemary and salt to a medium bowl.
-Add the butter and use a fork to mash it into the dry ingredients.
+Add the butter and use a fork to mash it into dry ingredients.
 Continue to work it as it softens and becomes evenly distributed in dime-size pieces.

 Bake for 20 to 30 minutes, until the pears are tender but not mushy.
 Baking time will vary by the size of your pears and their ripeness.